anilzeybek/anilzeybek.github.io/_posts/2023-09-03-implementing-transformers.md

         similarity = Q @ K.T
 ```

-Now we have found the similarity, we will pass it through the `softmax` function to find how much similarity will effect
+Now we have found the similarity, we will pass it through the `softmax` function to find how much similarity will affect
 the *value* of each token.
 We can do this by directly multiplying the `softmax` result with the `value` matrix.